IEEE-UCSD-RoboCup-2020/TRC-Software/README.md

 #### Instruction

-Clone this repository, cd into it, then run: 	(root access is required)
+Clone this repository, cd into it, then run: 	(root access is required, might take a few minutes)

 ```shell
 make install